Neson/fontcustom/README.md

 To every glyph in the font is associated a ligature with the name of the svg file but the characters "-" or "_".
-To use the ligatures you have to set the class attribute of the HTML element with the css selector prefix and then write the font name.
+To use the ligatures you have to set the class attribute of the HTML element with the css selector prefix and then write the glyph name into the element and it will be replace by the icon.

-For example if my css_selector is `.icon-{{glyph}}` and my svg glyph name is logo.svg you have to write the following code
+For example if my css_selector is `.icon-{{glyph}}` and my svg glyph name is `logo.svg` you have to write the following code

 ```
 <i class="icon">logo</i>